E-Paine/tkinter-docs/source/canvas.rst

           the outline of the arc in its normal, active and disabled states (correspondingly).
 It indicates that the outline for the arc should be drawn with a stipple pattern and specifies the stipple pattern to use.
-The given value may be any valid :ref:`Tk stipple <stipples>`.
+The given value may be any valid :ref:`Tk Bitmap <bitmaps>`.
 If the *outline* option has not been specified then this option has no effect.
 If the value is an empty string, then the outline is drawn in a solid fashion.
 The default value is an empty string.

         .. warning::
             Stipples are not well supported on platforms other than Unix.